20 Best Hill Stations in India: Popular Hill Stations for Holidays in India

 How is Amarkantak in Summer

-Located as it is in central India, Amarkantak weather gets hot in summer months despite being a hill station.
+Located as it is in central India, Amarkantak weather gets hot in the summer months despite being a hill station.
 April till June experiences dry heat followed by humid but cooler monsoon from July till September.
-Temperature of Amarkantak could vary from a high of 45 degrees to low of 30 degrees during summer months.
+The temperature of Amarkantak could vary from a high of 45 degrees to a low of 30 degrees during the summer months.